smurthys/smurthys.github.io/engagement.md

 If contacting on social media, especially students, I encourage direct messages on [Mastodon](https://hachyderm.io/@smurthys).

-Here is a [picture of me](/images/BSSVCUPDN.jpg) that is good enough for use in flyers and such.
+Here is a [picture of me](/images/BSSVCUPDN.jpg) that should be good for use in flyers and such.
+Please contact me if you have trouble using this picture or just prefer a different picture.

 **PS**: If you have my e-mail address, I respectfully ask you not share it with others without first checking with me.
 I receive high volume of mails and like to avoid somehow not noticing